 A week later, we planted lima beans in baggies.
 We wet a few cotton balls and dropped them in the bags.
 We added a couple of lima beans and sealed the bags.
 Then we attached the bags to the window in our classroom with tape.

 We reviewed and discussed what we had learned about plants and what seeds need to grow.
-I asked the children what they thought would happen to the beans in a sandwich bag.
+I asked the children what they thought would happen to the beans in the sandwich bags.
 About half of the children predicted nothing would happen without soil.

 Boy, were they surprised when their seeds started to sprout inside the bags!

-If you plant both in dirt and in a bag, compare the sprouts.
+If you are growing beans both in dirt and in a bag, compare the sprouts.
 Talk about the differences and similarities with the plants that are growing.

-In the bag, check out the lima bean.
-Note how it splits to allow the roots and sprouts to grow.
+In the bag, check on the growth of the lima bean each day.
+Encourage your preschoolers to notice how the seed splits to allow the roots and sprouts to grow.
 Compare what you see with pictures in books about plants.

 Read books related to seeds and growing.
 Two of my favorites are Jasper’s Beanstalk by Nick Butterworth and The Enormous Watermelon by Alison Hawes.